 - Counseling services;

-- Academic Accommodations;
+- Academic modifications;

-- Housing Accommodations, such as:
+- Housing adjustments, such as:

-- Emergency Housing; and
+- o Emergency housing; and

 - Protective Measures, such as:

 - No contact orders/directives;

-- Increased security and monitoring of certain areas of campus
+- o Increased security and monitoring of certain areas of campus.

-Additional options and resources may be found in Appendix B and on the RWU Title IX website.
+Additional options and resources may be found in Appendix A and on the RWU Title IX website.